 Why These Letters Were Written

-According to reporting from ABC News, more than 800 parents signed onto the letter directed at Roblox, while another group of families sent a similar letter to Discord.
+According to reporting from ABC News, more than 800 parents signed the letter directed at Roblox, while another group of families sent a similar letter to Discord.

 As one line from the Roblox letter put it: